solana-labs/solana-web3.js/packages/rpc-spec/README.md

 A function that accepts an `RpcResponse` and returns another `RpcResponse`.
 This allows the `RpcApi` to transform the response before it is returned to the caller.

-Note that a `RpcResponseTransformerFor<T>` generic function type is also available to ensure the response data returned by the transformer matches the expected type `T`.

 ### `RpcApi<TRpcMethods>`

 For each of `TRpcMethods` this object exposes a method with the same name that maps between its input arguments and a `RpcApiRequestPlan<TResponse>` that describes how to prepare a JSON RPC request to fetch `TResponse`.